 But it turns out that when you decentralize records and knowledge, it usually gets safer, faster, and more accurate.
 Anyone can put false info on Wikipedia, but the network of people reject that change.
 The “crowd” is better than a single person.
-The end result is that Wikipedia has been found to be more accurate and with less errors than the (now defunct) professional encyclopedias.
+The end result is that Wikipedia has been found to be more accurate and with fewer errors than the (now obsolete) professional encyclopedias.

 Sticking with the property records example, each time a property tax value is changed, borders are altered, or ownership changes hands, that creates a new record in the history of that property.
 Over time, that creates a long list of records and updates/transactions.

 In these modern distributed databases, when a new record update happens (like a new owner buying the house), that transaction is sent out to all of the computers in the network.

 If other computers in the network determine that the new transaction is valid — it wasn’t hacked, each party is verified through their digital signature, each party had the right to buy/sell that property, the purchase contract was executed properly, payment was sent, and so on — then it accepts the transaction and updates the records.

 The network bundles the most recently accepted updates together into “blocks”.

 Those blocks are then synced to every computer in the network, adding that block as the most recent link in a long chain of transactions.
 Thus, a chain of blocks, or blockchain.

 Once a block of records is added to the chain, it is forevermore part of that incorruptible history.

 One of the very exciting things about blockchains and cryptocurrency is the creation of “programmable money,” also called a “smart contract.”